function61/eventhorizon/docs/enter-horizon-cli.md

 $ export STORE=s3://...
 ```

-Now you should be able to connect to Pyramid:
+Now you should be able to connect:

 ```
-$ pyramid reader-read /:0:0:?
+$ horizon reader-read /:0:0:?
 10
 ```